What is GRE and What is TOEFL?

 - Analytical Writing

-For more details on GRE, like the test content, types of questions, and registration details, refer to the official ETS GRE website (http://www.ets.org/gre/revised_general/about).
+For more details on this exam, such as the content, types of questions, and registration details, refer to the official ETS GRE website (http://www.ets.org/gre/revised_general/about).

 TOEFL - What Does It Test?

-The Test of English as a Foreign Language (TOEFL) is a test to measure the English-communication skills of non-native English speaking candidates.
+The Test of English as a Foreign Language intends to measure the English-communication skills of non-native English speaking candidates.
 The test is an admission requirement for many English-speaking universities, and institutes around the globe.
-The test is generally conducted in two formats - the popular internet based test (TOEFL iBT) and the paper-based test (TOEFL PBT) in centers where internet access is not available.
+It is generally conducted in two formats - the popular internet based test (TOEFL iBT) and the paper-based test (TOEFL PBT) in centers where internet access is not available.

 Created and run by ETS again, this test measures your ability to understand, read, write, and speak the language in academic situations as might be required by graduate level programs.
 The internet-administered version (iBT) of the test has four sections, and includes questions that would require you to use all the four skills that are indicated by their names:

-For details on TOEFL, refer to the official TOEFL website (http://www.ets.org/toefl/ibt/about).
+For details of the test, refer to the official website (http://www.ets.org/toefl/ibt/about).

 Individual schools and universities in US and other English-speaking countries do have their own specific admission requirements for graduate and business programs.
 Common admission tests like GRE and GMAT are a part of the admission requirements in many schools, while international students are also expected to take up English proficiency tests like TOEFL and IELTS.

-Depending on the specific requirements of the individual school or program, you might need to register for and take up GRE TOEFL, and other exams.
+Depending on the specific requirements of the individual school or program, you need to register for each of these tests.
 However, it is important to understand that TOEFL and GRE are two different types of examinations designed to measure candidates abilities in entirely different areas.
-Therefore, these both are not equivalent to each other.
-Here are a few pointers that can help you understand when to take GRE TOEFL.
+Therefore, both are not equivalent to each other.
+Here are a few pointers that can help you understand when to take them.

 - The GRE General Test is accepted by thousands of graduate schools and departments in the US, and across other countries.
-The official GRE website has a list of institutes accepting GRE scores (http://www.ets.org/s/gre/pdf/gre_aidi_fellowships.pdf).
+The official website has a list of institutes accepting the scores (http://www.ets.org/s/gre/pdf/gre_aidi_fellowships.pdf).

 - Admission committees consider the GRE General Test scores, along with your recommendation letters, undergraduate grades, and other relevant qualifications.

-- Though the GRE Subject Tests are not generally part of school admission requirements; in addition to GRE TOEFL, many aspiring candidates also take up the GRE Subject Tests in relevant areas in an attempt to increase their chances of admission.
+- Though the GRE Subject Tests are not generally part of school admission requirements; in addition to TOEFL and GRE, many aspiring candidates also take up the Subject Tests in relevant areas in an attempt to increase their chances of admission.

-- Unlike GRE, TOEFL is an English language proficiency test.
+- TOEFL is an English language proficiency test unlike GRE.
 The test is an admission requirement for most of the US universities and schools.
 Outside US, the test is accepted widely again, in more than 130 countries.
 You can search for TOEFL-accepting institutions online (http://www.ets.org/toefl/ibt/about/who_accepts_scores).

 - In addition to educational institutions, immigration departments and medical and licensing agencies also accept and use TOEFL scores.